openvinotoolkit/open_model_zoo/models/intel/person-vehicle-bike-detection-crossroad-yolov3-1020/description/person-vehicle-bike-detection-crossroad-yolov3-1020.md

 ## Use Case and High-Level Description

 This is a YOLO V3 network finetuned for Person/Vehicle/Bike detection for security surveillance applications.
-Works in a variety of scenes and weather/lighting conditions.
+It works in a variety of scenes and weather/lighting conditions.

 Yolo V3 is a real-time object detection model implemented with Keras\*